-The annual Australian Energy Producers Conference & Exhibition is Australia's largest and most anticipated energy event.
-As a key forum, it brings together heads of industry, government decision-makers, customers and finance to set the agenda for Australia's energy future.
+The Australian Energy Producers Conference & Exhibition is the largest and most anticipated annual energy event in Australia.
+As a key national forum, it brings together industry leaders, government decision-makers, investors, customers and stakeholders to help set the agenda for Australia's energy future.

-Attracting more than 2,500 delegates and presenters from across the globe the conference agenda will focus on the issues facing energy producers, customers and policymakers.
+Attracting more than 2,500 delegates and presenters from across the globe, the 2026 conference will focus on the critical issues facing energy producers, customers and policymakers.
+It provides a timely platform for open dialogue, collaboration, and candid debate as the global energy system continues to evolve.